 If you always wanted to start your own blog, becoming a blogger’s VA is a great way to fast-track your blogging success, while earning some extra money on the side.

-You’ll be able to learn how more successful bloggers run their blogs while helping them with more administrative tasks.
+You’ll learn how more successful bloggers run their blogs while helping them with more administrative tasks.

 Some of the tasks you will do as a blogger’s VA are:

 - Create graphics for blog posts or social media like Pinterest

 Running an e-commerce store can be tough, especially for small and mid-size businesses.